 In order for this to work, we have to extract lemongrass essence out.
-Now, most of the curry that involves lemongrass, often the chef just leave them there.
-Though they taste great and all, those bits and piece make your soup feel less creamy.
+Now, most of the curry that involves lemongrass, often the chef just leaves them there.
+Though they taste great and all, those bits and pieces make your soup feel less creamy.

 So, I saute lemongrass with some crushed garlic before, then simmering them with coconut milk or seafood stock to bring out the true flavor.
-Afterward, I would strained away the solid, squeeze them to extract as much juice as I could and use that liquid as the base broth.
+Afterward, I would strain away from the solid, squeeze them to extract as much juice as I could, and use that liquid as the base broth.

 I left the lime wedge as garnishment, cause some people like their soup sour (extremely hot day) or just enjoy the creamy fatty sweet of coconut flavored clamp.

-Among the herb, I chose basil, since it goes great with coconut and clamp, but really, spear mint will work.
-For the veggies, carrot and bell peppers were used to add to the flavor beside their beautiful natural colors.
-You can choose to add mushroom, corn or any chunk veggies instead, and it would still taste good.
+Among the herb, I chose basil, since it goes great with coconut and clamp, but really, spearmint will work.
+For the veggies, carrot and bell peppers were used to add to the flavor besides their beautiful natural colors.
+You can choose to add mushroom, corn, or any chunk veggies instead, and it would still taste good.

 Finally, a little bit of chili pepper or ground black pepper for spiciness is perfect.
 However, if you have a little one like me, I would say just skip it or leave that to the side garnish too.